zanish/Trakt-Community-Ratings/README.md

 Coming soon!

 ## Future Plan
 This plug-in only provides Rotten Tomatoes information currently.
 Once that is working fully then add IMDB.
+I'd also like to implement a view for trending pages as well as a tv equivalent.

 ## Issues
 Please report all issues [Here](https://github.com/zanish/Trakt-Community-Ratings/issues) and I will attempt to fix them as soon as possible.
 If possible please attack an image or provide detailed steps in creating and recreating the issue, thank you.